On the Lucas and Lehmer sequences in Dedekind domains: Abstract

 \section{Abstract}

-A Dedekind domain is said to be transcendental if it is not a field but it contains a field.
-In this paper, we obtain analogues of Zsigmondy's theorem and establish the strong divisibility property and the primitive divisor results for the Lucas and Lehmer sequences in transcendental Dedekind domains.
-Particularly, this extends several previous results in number fields to function fields.
+In this paper, we first obtain the strong divisibility property for the Lucas and Lehmer sequences in Dedekind domains, and then establish analogues of Zsigmondy's theorem and the primitive divisor results for such sequences in function fields.